Denoising Diffusion Planner: Learning Complex Paths from Low-Quality Demonstrations: Results and Discussions

-The real-world experiments validate that the DDP, trained only on low-quality and synthetic data, is capable of repeatedly generate collision-free path in both test scenarios with different state and goal poses.
-The DDP is also extremely flexible framework that can exploit different configurations and conditional sampling strategies.
+We performed experiments in two different scenarios: the first with a single obstacle (for which Figure \ref{fig:real_world1} shows some frames); and the second with two obstacles, which forces the robot to generate more complicated 3D paths to avoid collisions.
+Videos of our experiments can be found \href{https://1drv.ms/f/c/4b7f21802058fb05/Eq4SFEAvfIlIhsqF6RoGT1ABgGEJd0UXHPpkpZlwmFt2mA?e=AVZqCj}{here}.
+We compare five different conditional-sampling strategies as described in Section \ref{subsec:realworld_exp}.
+The performed experiments confirmed that the DDP, trained only on low-quality synthetic data, is capable of repeatedly generate collision-free path in both test scenarios with different state and goal poses.
+The DDP demonstrated to be an extremely flexible framework that can exploit different configurations and conditional sampling strategies, as discussed in the previous section.